imcjohn/MiningCalc/README.md

 calculator.
 Messages and pull requests are always appreciated if you have any suggestions, and if this project helps you out, feel free to toss me some BTC at 1H63qcrbSBpdxLgHvzVVKVMGKQJqiZHdiK .
 In addition, this project wouldn't have been possible without an excellent CodePen [template](https://codepen.io/ehermanson/pen/KwKWEv) from ehermanson, so definitely check that out!
+Also, while this does have ads in it, you are welcome to remove them in the HTML if you really have to, but I appreciate the revenue for anyone who keeps em in